Skip to content

 Thank you Margrét for sharing some of your key learnings from Najell’s story with us and welcome to the community.

 This is the latest story in our series where 50+ top e-commerce professionals share their learnings on market expansion tactics, localisation and technology across markets with our learning community.
-Check out the full collection or more tips here.
+Check out all of our our blogposts here.

 avatar